-Power-Up Display
+Power-up Display

-Power-Up/Diagnostic Display
+• Power-up/Diagnostic Display

-The power-up/diagnostic display 2 displays system status messages during power-up and diagnostics.
+The power-up/diagnostic display displays system status messages during power-up and diagnostics.
 Use the display to check the results of system self-tests.
-A potentiometer 1 allows you to adjust the contrast on the display.

 For information about interpreting specific messages, refer to "Interpreting the Operator Control Panel Power-Up Display" in Chapter 4.